 There are a number of ways you can help prepare your child for the non-verbal reasoning test, including:

 - Drawing shapes on paper and having your child recreate their mirror image.
 A good way to practice this is by folding shapes in half and using a mirror to check the results.

 - Addition and subtraction exercises using objects.
 Rather than writing out sums, find some objects like marbles and have your child add and subtract them physically.

 - Introducing Maths ideas in the real world.
 For example, asking your child to count out change in a shop, or add together numbers on a shop receipt.

 - Using games like Lego to help your child understand how shapes fit together.

 Introducing puzzle games at a young age can help your child to hone those skills needed for non-verbal reasoning; and young children often like these types of games.
 There are lots of brain training games, apps and puzzle books you can use, as well as 11+ practice books.

 In our experience, with regular practice, most children quickly learn how to solve non-verbal reasoning questions – so practice makes perfect.
 These tests, once mastered, are often favourites with children, so don’t be afraid of the unknown and just make sure your child has lots of opportunities to practice this skill.

-At Exam Papers Plus, our 11 Plus Non-Verbal Reasoning Pack 1 contains 3 full length practice tests that will help your child improve their Non-Verbal Reasoning skills.
+At Exam Papers Plus, our 11 Plus Non-Verbal Reasoning packs each contain 3 full-length practice tests that will help your child improve their Non-Verbal Reasoning skills.
 We’ve listed these below: